jackyliang/github-docs-search/README.md

    - The server will start on `http://localhost:8000`.

 6. **Using the API**

+   - Note that a live playground for API docs are also available at `http://localhost:8000/docs`.

    - Load data:
      ```bash
      curl -X POST "http://localhost:8000/load_data" \